When doctors make mistakes, their patients pay the price.

 Some of the most common medical malpractice cases arise from one or more of the following:

-Failure to prescribe or incorectly prescribing medication (e.g. not prescribing medication which should have been prescribed or prescribing the wrong dosage or type of medication)
+- Failure to prescribe or incorrectly prescribing medication (e.g. not prescribing medication which should have been prescribed or prescribing the wrong dosage or type of medication)

 In addition to past medical bills, medication, lost wages, loss of society, loss of consortium, and loss of a normal life endured through the point of settlement or verdict, if your injury causes you damage that will last into the future, you may be awarded an amount for future damages.